Hippotherapy and Down Syndrome

 The MiraColt can replicate the three-dimensional motions of riding a horse.
 It’s a therapeutic device that mimics these complex patterns so as to stimulate the muscular system and neural pathways.
 During therapy, the MiraColt delivers sensory and motor inputs that are carefully graded.

-The Benefits of the MiraColt Hippotherapy Simulator for Down Syndrome
+The Benefits for People With Down Syndrome

 The MiraColt provides a practical alternative for those who can’t pursue real-life hippotherapy due to safety and accessibility concerns.
 This Down syndrome adaptive equipment provides the same muscle stimulation, rhythmic motion, and benefits as real-life equine-assisted therapy.